spacetelescope/catkit2/README.md

 Installation
 ------------

+This procedure requires a pre-installed C++ compiler.
+On windows, you can for example install Cmake.
+The installation can be done using the Visual Studio installer to get the "C++ CMake tools for Windows".

 The following will download all third-party C++ dependencies and create a new Conda environment with the required Python packages.
 The download can be performed on a separate machine with internet connectivity and the resulting folders can be copy-pasted in the extern folder on the machine without internet connectivity.

 You will need to install drivers and SDKs for some devices yourself to use those devices.